robert7/nixnote2/README.md

 can be loaded from inside that bundle (wherever it ends up).

 ### Windows
-Should work Windows, but minor tweaks will be needed to make it run.
+Should work on Windows, but minor tweaks will be needed to make it run.
 I currently have no time for it.
 Pull request is welcome.
+No sure its worth the effort, as there is quite decent official Evernote client for Windows.